Where to Celebrate Hanukkah in London

-Chanukah or Hanukkah begins tonight, 18 December, at sundown, lasting for eight nights, until 26 December.
-The holiday commemorates the drive of a small-but-determined army known as the Maccabees, the rededication of a Jewish synagogue decimated by the Greek-Syrian army, and the oil found amongst the rubble that was just enough to relight the synagogue’s eternal flame; the oil serves as a metaphor of resilience and hope.
+Chanukah or Hanukkah begins 18 December, at sundown, lasting for eight nights until 26 December.
+The holiday commemorates the drive of a small-but-determined army known as the Maccabees, the rededication of a Jewish synagogue decimated by the Greek-Syrian army, and the oil found amongst the rubble that was just enough to relight the synagogue’s eternal flame.
+The oil serves as a metaphor of resilience and hope.

 For all who wish to enjoy this celebration of hope, resilience, and deep-fried foods, here’s what’s happening this week across London.